DianZzzz/DianZzzz.github.io/_finance/CFA/Trading-and-Performance Evaluation.md

 - A purchase and sale report for the current period
 - A currency exposure report detailing the effects of exchange rate fluctuations
 - An accompanying letter that provides market commentary, investment context, education, and other advice

+## Fee Structure

+### AUM Based

+- Advantages: avoid making risky decisions
+- Disadvantages: less incentive to generate extra return

+### Performance Based

+- Advantages: align interests of the manager and the client
+- Disadvantages: may lead to misestimates of portfolio risk and may incentivize managers to assume higher portfolio risk; may incentivize managers to hold on to assets until a profit can be realized even if the client would benefit from selling the assets at a loss and investing the proceeds elsewhere.